+Evaluation of the qualifying written and oral exam will be made by your advisory committee.
+You will need to receive a passing score from at least two of the EPSY faculty on your advisor committee to pass the qualifying process.
+IF there are only two EPSY faculty on the advisory committee and the vote is split, you will be asked to make revisions.
+A third EPSY faculty will then be involved to evaluate your revised work.
 The chair of the Advisory Committee will report results to the student and EPSY Graduate Coordinator.
 Students will be permitted to retake the examination at its next offering the following semester in the event that a previous examination was not passed.
 Students taking the examination a second time are not necessarily required to take all portions of the examination.
 However, the student must remain enrolled as a degree candidate until requirements are completed.
-The student must inform the EPSY Program Coordinator of intent to retake the examination a second time.
+The student must inform their committee of intent to retake the examination a second time.